Skip to content

 Architecture

-├─ Go slog (structured JSON logging)
+├─ Go slog / Node logger (structured JSON)

 ├─ pgx connection pool stats

-├─ HTTP middleware metrics
+├─ HTTP middleware metrics (request count, duration, errors)

-└─ Custom business metrics
+└─ Custom business metrics (via CloudWatch PutMetricData)

 Implementation: Connection Pool Monitoring